kyma-project/kyma/docs/kyma/docs/031-gs-local-installation.md

 ## Install Kyma on Minikube

 You can install Kyma with all core subcomponents or only with the selected ones.
-This section describes how to install all core subcomponents.
+This section describes how to install Kyma from the latest release, with all core subcomponents.
 To learn how to install only the specific ones, see the **Install subcomponents** document for details.

 > **NOTE:** Running the installation script deletes any previously existing cluster from your Minikube.